xtreme8000/BetterSpades/README.md

 ```
 (this does not include libdeflate or lodepng which are a requirement too, see [_Wiki/Building_](https://github.com/xtreme8000/BetterSpades/wiki/Building) for more details)

-Start the client with the following inside the `build/bin/` directory:
+Start the client e.g. with the following inside the `build/bin/` directory:
 ```
 ./client -aos://16777343:32887
 ```